-Mediterranean, are motivated to promote and assisted to apply Non-Conventional Water Resources Management (NCWRM) practices including rainwater harvesting (RWH), gray water reuse and storm water management - Regional dialogue on non-conventional water resources management, - Regional partners contribute and engage to the design and launching of a GWP-Med Integrated Urban Water Resources Management agenda - An Integrated Urban Water Resources Management agenda within GWP-Med is articulated and launched by the end of the year with emphasis on NCWRM, including as a contribution to climate change impacts in Mediterranean islands, with emphasis on Malta, Dodecanese islands/Greece, Cyprus, and Italy through pilot installations in urban and rural areas, educational activities for local schools, in collaboration with local authorities and the Coca Cola system. - An Integrated Urban Water Resources Management agenda within GWP-Med is articulated and launched by the end of the year with emphasis on NCWRM, including as a contribution to climate change adaptation, including with emphasis on innovation and partnerships.
-Mediterranean, are motivated to promote and assisted to apply Non-Conventional Water Resources Management (NCWRM) practices including rainwater harvesting (RWH), gray water reuse and storm water management - Regional partners contribute and engage to the design and launching of a GWP-Med Integrated Urban Water Resources Management agenda - An Integrated Urban Water Resources Management agenda within GWP-Med is articulated and launched by the end of the year with emphasis on NCWRM, including as a contribution to climate change impacts in Mediterranean islands, with emphasis on Malta, Dodecanese islands/Greece, Cyprus, and Italy through pilot installations in urban and rural areas, educational activities for local schools, in collaboration with local authorities and the Coca Cola system. - An Integrated Urban Water Resources Management agenda within GWP-Med is articulated and launched by the end of the year with emphasis on NCWRM, including as a contribution to climate change adaptation, including with emphasis on innovation and partnerships.
-Overall, activities will be implemented within the CSR Programme of Implement local pilot applications and promote local and regional dialogue on non-conventional water resources management, and design and launch an Urban Water Resources Management Mediterranean, are motivated to promote and assisted to apply Non-Conventional Water Resources Management (NCWRM) practices including rainwater harvesting (RWH), gray water reuse and storm water management - Regional partners contribute and engage to the design and launching of a impacts in Mediterranean islands, with emphasis on Malta, Dodecanese islands/Greece, Cyprus, and Italy through pilot installations in urban and rural areas, educational activities for local schools, in collaboration with local authorities and the Coca Cola system. - An Integrated Urban Water Resources Management agenda within GWP-Med is articulated and launched by the end of the year with emphasis on NCWRM, including as a contribution to climate change adaptation, including with emphasis on innovation and partnerships.
-Overall, activities will be implemented within the CSR Programme of the Coca Cola Foundation and the 'Mission Water' of Coca Cola 3E and
+Climate Variability and Change in the Mediterranean, and bilaterally supported projects.
+OC.1.5 Implement local pilot applications and promote local and regional dialogue on non-conventional water resources management, and design and launch an Urban Water Resources Management agenda - Local authorities and individuals, particularly in water scarce islands of the Mediterranean, are motivated to promote and assisted to apply Non-Conventional Water Resources Management (NCWRM) practices including rainwater harvesting (RWH), gray water reuse and storm water management - Regional partners contribute and engage to the design and launching of a GWP-Med Integrated Urban Water Resources Management agenda Promote RWH, Gray Water Reuse and storm water management as a contributor to local water security and adaptation to climate change impacts in Mediterranean islands, with emphasis on Malta, Dodecanese islands/Greece, Cyprus, and Italy through pilot installations in urban and rural areas, educational activities for local schools, in collaboration with local authorities and the Coca Cola system.
+An Integrated Urban Water Resources Management agenda within GWP-Med is articulated and launched by the end of the year with emphasis on NCWRM, including as a contribution to climate change adaptation, including with emphasis on innovation and partnerships.
+Overall, activities will be implemented within the CSR Programme of the Coca Cola Foundation and the 'Mission Water' of Coca Cola 3E and Coca Cola Hellas